mhaugrud/msumcspy/_sources/ClassesBasics/ConvertinganObjecttoaString.rst

 .. activecode:: oop1_9

     class Account:
-        """ Account class for representing and manipulating bank accounts. """
+        '''Account class for representing and manipulating bank accounts'''

         def __init__(self):
-            """ Create a new account with zero balance""" self.__balance = 0.00
+            '''Create a new account with zero balance''' self.__balance = 0.00

         def getBalance(self):
             return self.__balance

         def deposit(self, amount):
+            '''increase balance by a positive amount'''
             if amount >= 0:
                 self.__balance += amount

         def withdraw(self, amount):
-            if self.__balance >= amount:
+            '''reduce balance by amount but do not an allow overdraft''' if self.__balance >= amount:
                 self.__balance -= amount